Anthony Caro: Teaching

-Caro was also a tutor at Saint Martin's School of Art in London from 1953-1981, inspiring a younger generation of British abstract sculptors, led by former students and assistants including Phillip King, Tim Scott, William G. Tucker, Peter Hide, and Richard Deacon; as well as a reaction group including Bruce McLean, Barry Flanagan, Richard Long, David Hall and Gilbert & George.
+Caro was also a tutor at Saint Martin's School of Art in London from 1953 to 1981, inspiring a younger generation of British abstract sculptors, led by former students and assistants including Phillip King, Tim Scott, William G. Tucker, Peter Hide, and Richard Deacon; as well as a reaction group including Bruce McLean, Barry Flanagan, Richard Long, David Hall and Gilbert & George.
 He and several former students were asked to join the seminal 1966 show at the Jewish Museum in New York titled, Primary Structures representing the British influence on the "New Art".
 Caro taught at Bennington College from 1963 to 1965, along with painter Jules Olitski and sculptor David Smith.

 Architecture and design

 Caro also collaborated with celebrated architects, notably Frank Gehry, with whom he constructed a wooden village in New York in 1987, Norman Foster and I M Pei.

 To mark the millennium, Caro worked with British architects Foster + Partners and engineers Arup to design the Millennium Bridge.This involved working with Norman Foster and the engineer Chris Wise, to design the London Millennium Footbridge spanning the Thames between St. Paul's Cathedral and the Tate Modern.
 The bridge opened in June 2000 and 100,000 people crossed it in the first weekend, and it has since become an iconic part of London's skyline and resulted in changes to codes for bridge building worldwide.